Interview: Dana Spiotta

 Share read from his work on October 18, 2012, in Cornell’s Goldwin Smith Hall.
 This interview took place earlier the same day.

-Interview: Claudia Emerson
+Episode 063: Claudia Emerson

 Claudia Emerson’s books include Late Wife and Figure Studies.
 Born and raised in Chatham, Virginia, she studied writing at the University of North Carolina, Greensboro; in addition to winning the Pulitzer Prize in 2006 for Late Wife, she has also earned two additional Pulitzer nominations, as well as fellowships from the Library of Congress, the Virginia Commission for the Arts, and the National Endowment for the Arts.
 She has also served as poet laureate of Virginia.
 Her new book is Secure the Shadow.